- What is commercial pickup insurance?

 What is commercial pickup insurance?

-Commercial pickup insurance is a type of commercial auto insurance specifically designed for the pickup trucks businesses use to haul equipment, tools, goods or employees.
-It covers accidents and other damage, such as fire, theft and vandalism.
+Commercial pickup insurance is a type of commercial auto insurance specifically designed for businesses that use pickup trucks to haul equipment, tools, or employees.
+It provides liability protection for injuries or property damage you or your drivers cause to others.

 The following types of trucking businesses need commercial pickup truck insurance.